A guide to TV streaming in Ireland

 The data allowance you’ll need will depend on whether you watch in standard definition, or you’d prefer to watch in HD or ultra-HD.
 Check the recommended speeds and data allowances needed.

 Is it illegal to stream TV?

-Streaming TV via the likes of Netflix, NOW TV, Amazon Prime Video and hayu, as well as online players like the RTÉ Player and Virgin Media Player is all completely legal.
+No, streaming TV via the likes of Netflix, NOW TV, Amazon Prime Video and hayu, as well as online players like the RTÉ Player and Virgin Media Player is all completely legal.

 Best superfast broadband deals for streaming

-You don’t need incredibly high speeds for streaming, but you will definitely want a reliable connection to help you avoid any dreaded buffering issues, and opting for an unlimited deal will help you to avoid any charges for going over your data allowance.
+You don’t need incredibly high speeds for streaming, but you will want a reliable connection to help avoid any dreaded buffering issues.
+Our guide to the best broadband for streaming explains more.